Movies About Depression May Help People Understand The Illness Better

 Medically Reviewed By: Dawn Brown

-Depression is a common mental health illness that affects more than 322,000,000 people across the globe.
-However, it is still not understood by both victims and experts, and some even believe it is not a real illness.
-In fact, some who have it are ashamed or embarrassed about it, and this stops many people from getting the help they need.
-This problem has led those in the movie industry to an idea about helping the public understand depression and other mental disorders by producing films about mental health conditions.
+Depression is a common mental health disorder that affects more than 322,000,000 people across the globe.
+However, it is still not fully understood by both experts and those living with it, and some even believe it is not a real illness.
+Due to past social stigma, some who live with it are often ashamed or embarrassed about it.
+This can stop many people from getting the help they need.
+This problem has led those in the movie industry to conceptualize helping the public understand depression and other mental disorders by producing films about mental health conditions.

 A Common Condition Often Misunderstood

 One thing that is very important about mental health illnesses such as depression is that they are very real, and while depression affects people in different ways, it is generally common and treatable.
 As a matter of fact, depression is one of the most common mental disorders in the United States and affects approximately 7% of American adults.
-However, those who suffer from the condition do not care how common it is when they are trying to figure out what is making them so unhappy or exhausted for no obvious reason.
-While some individuals clearly understand that they are depressed, there are so many more who just have no idea why they are so sad.
+Many of these often try to understand what makes them so unhappy or exhausted for no obvious reason.
+While some individuals understand that they are depressed, you may not fully understand why you have these symptoms of depression.
+This is normal and there are many ways to learn more about this mental health condition.

-The signs of depression can be vague, and it is common for those with the disorder to be diagnosed with some other ailment such as chronic fatigue disorder or just told that it is all "in their head."
+The signs of depression can be vague.
+It is common for those with the disorder to be diagnosed with some other ailment such as chronic fatigue disorder or just told that it is all "in their head."
 Some of these symptoms include:

 - Lack of interest in favorite activities